Azure/azure-saas/docs/azure-saas-docs/content/en/components/Identity/permissions-service.md

 ## Overview

-The [SaaS.Permissions.Service](https://github.com/Azure/azure-saas/tree/main/src/Saas.Identity/Saas.Permissions) (aka Permissions Service) is a component of the [Identity Framework](../).
+The [SaaS.Permissions.Service](https://github.com/Azure/azure-saas/tree/main/src/Saas.Identity/Saas.Permissions) module (aka Permissions Service) is a component of the [Identity Framework](../).
 It is an API that serves 2 main functions:

 1. Handles CRUD operations from the rest of the solution for permission data
 2. Serves as an endpoint for the [Identity Provider](../identity-provider) to retrieve permission data in order to enrich the user token with claims